 Certain people in medieval times also believed that some species were stuck in frozen lakes and could only come out once the lake thawed.
 There are records of people claiming that the birds went to the moon.
 We now know that these theories are false, but the true information was very difficult to acquire.

 These ‘disappearing’ birds generally migrate to other parts of the world in order to escape harsh weather and mate with others in their species.
 However, the place where these birds went was a mystery to scientists.
 It’s not like they could follow these birds to their destination or even send out a drone to fly alongside them and thoroughly invade their privacy.

-GPS devices, on the other hand, were much smaller because they receive signals from satellites, rather than transmitting them.
+GPS devices were much smaller because they receive signals from satellites, rather than transmitting them.
 This allowed for the use of GPS on small birds, like doves, but they were still quite heavy for songbirds.
 If the birds couldn’t even fly, there was no point in observing their ‘flight’ patterns.

 It took some time for researchers to have their next breakthrough, when they realized that they didn’t need to use satellites at all!
 Instead, they fitted the birds with a tiny sunlight intensity recorder.
 This recorder had a built-in clock and a memory chip to store the information.

 This ‘migration tracking system’ ultimately weighed less than a gram, which meant that even small songbirds could easily fly with it.
 How these recorders are used to understand migration is similar to ancient navigational techniques.